 Tips For Optimizing Glutamate/GABA

-As we know, exercising helps depressive symptoms and prevents depression.
-Physical activity has also been linked to a decreased glutamate accumulation in the brain.
+Exercise helps depressive symptoms and prevents depression.
+Physical activity also decreases glutamate accumulation in the brain.

 How Can You Optimize GABA Level?

 In addition, L. rhamnosus (JB-1) increased GABAAα2 in the hippocampus.
-Importantly, L. rhamnosus (JB-1) reduced stress-induced corticosterone and anxiety- and depression-related behavior. (source)
+L. rhamnosus (JB-1) significantly reduced stress-induced corticosterone and anxiety- and depression-related behavior. (source)

 The Way Of Optimizing Gut Bacteria Without Any Supplement